-I recommend that you disable Quick Assist or Remote Assistance until you actually need to allow a trusted remote technician or support rep to use it to help you solve a problem.
+For added protection I recommend that you disable Quick Assist or Remote Assistance until you actually need to allow a trusted remote technician or support rep that you contacted first to use it to help you solve a problem.

 Follow these steps to disable Quick Assist / Remote Assistance on your PC (skip to the section that’s relevant to your Windows version):